tx4x/orc/doc/install.md

 npm install -g @orcproject/orc
 ```

-On Windows, things are different.
+On Windows, things are different - and a little weird.
 Instead, do the following.

 ```
 git clone https://github.com/orproject/orc
 cd orc
 npm install --ignore-scripts
 npm install granax
+npm remove electron-prebuilt-compile
+npm install electron-prebuilt-compile
 npm link
 npm run start-win
 ```

+> Note that some native dependencies do not work on Windows and will fallback
+> to JavaScript implementations.
+This will impact performance.
+You should run
+> GNU+Linux. :)

 ### Core Library